alloystorm/dvvr/pages/blog/preparecontent.md

 * masks - Special texture files for the Outfit feature. e.g. you can add tatoo images here to place them on a character model.

 Out of these only "actors" and "motion" are requried, the others are all optional.

-In addition, once DVVR has scanned the content folder, it will generate a "cache.json" in there for faster loading next time.
+Once DVVR has scanned the content folder, it will generate a "cache.json" in there for faster loading next time.
 The cache file also contains the tagging & favourite information.
-A "scenes" folder will also be created if you save a scene within DVVR.
+A "scenes" folder will also be created for storing saved scenes.

-For a quick demonstration of how to setup a basic content library, please watch this video:
+For a quick demonstration of how to setup a minimum required content library, please watch this video:

 https://www.youtube.com/watch?v=JYEFUAP-3pk

+One thing to keep in mind is that don't put the content folder within the folder of DVVR exe files.
+There is currently some issue that prevents it from loading content in that particular setup.

 ## Prepare character models